RobLMCO/PetAdoption/README.md

 retrieve the coordinates to plot on a mapbox map using Leaflet.
 Our API will also provide the use of a dropdown list to sort the data by at least three criteria and provide a simple plot of the search results using CanvasJS.

+This sets of interactive visualizations will tell a story about Pet Adoption in Malaysia, supported by a 10 minute presentation.